pbudzik/bytecask/README.md

 and that you license the work to the Bytecask project under the Apache 2.0 or a compatible license.

 To propose a patch, fork the project and send a pull request via github.

+** Any feedback, ideas, suggestions, success stories etc are more than welcome! **